 At the time of this post publishing, LinkedIn® has more than 740 million users.
 That makes it the largest professional networking platform in the world and that is why I couldn’t be more excited to deliver these LinkedIn tips to help you book more sales meetings.

-With so many active users, many B2B companies are beginning to recognize the potential that LinkedIn offers to reach their target customers.
+With so many active users, many B2B sales companies are beginning to recognize the potential that LinkedIn offers to reach their target customers.
 However, to achieve sales success and create more sales conversations with qualified buyers, many organizations still need to improve their techniques to leverage this platform.

 With the right strategies and learning to leverage these tips for LinkedIn, your sellers can find, engage, and connect with prospects on this very powerful social network to grow their pipeline.
 Then, they can continue to nurture prospects to convert those online connections into offline sales conversations.